How to Avoid Roller Marks When Painting a Ceiling

-Gone are the days when a decorator would just use any cheap matt emulsion to paint a ceiling.
-Finish is everything and you can experience problems with roller marks and picture framing if you’re not careful.
 As a decorator, I know when I’m likely to experience these types of problems.
 I also know there are a few steps you can take to avoid roller marks on a ceiling.
 I thought I’d put pen to paper and explain.

 Light critical or large, open plan type ceilings are generally trickier to get right.
 This is because light will shine across the ceiling and show every imperfection.

-Using the Correct Paint
+Use the Right Paint

 If you are using a quality paint, then the first thing you can do to eliminate brush and roller marks is dilute it slightly with clean water.
-Then you should cut in around the edge of your room and light fittings with a brush.

 Next you should roll.
 Make sure you use a long or medium pile roller on a pole.
 Start at a natural light source.
 By doing this you will be able to look back over your work and spot any heavy roller marks.
 Get plenty of paint on your ceiling and spread it out in long, even passes.
 Don’t keep going back over your work while it’s drying unless you need to and don’t panic about it looking patchy before it’s dry!!